bambora/dev.bambora.com/source/includes/mobile/_bnpayment-ios.md

 **400 Bad Request:** The API request was not formatted correctly.

-**401 Unauthorized:** Your API key is wrong or the Authorization header was not set.
+**401 Unauthorized:** Your Merchant Account or the API key provided is wrong.

 **402 Cannot authorize:** The authorization request could not be performed.